 In making this declaration, I am aware that sections 490 and 491 of the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act) make it an offence in certain circumstances to knowingly provide false or misleading information or documents.
 The offence is punishable on conviction by imprisonment or a fine, or both.
 I declare that all the information and documentation supporting this compliance report is true and correct in every particular.
 I am authorised to bind the approval holder to this declaration and that I have no knowledge of that authorisation being revoked at the time of making this declaration.

-Signed:
+b.
+Muhlht Signed:

-Full name: Robert Kent
+Full name: Blair Middleton

-Position: Principal Major Projects

-Organisation: Townsville City Council (ABN: 44 741 992 072)
+Position: Principal, Major Projects - Infrastructure and Operations Organisation: Townsville City Council (ABN: 44 741 992 072)